The account of General Braddock’s expedition to Fort Duquesne in 1755:

-Willem Anne van Keppel, Viscount Bury, son of the 1st Earl of Albemarle, was born in 1702 and christened with Queen Anne as his godmother, the Queen giving him his second name.
+Willem Anne van Keppel, Viscount Bury, son of the 1st Earl of Albemarle, referred to hereafter as ‘Lord Albemarle’, was born in 1702 and christened with Queen Anne as his godmother, the Queen giving him his second name.

-In 1717, at the age of 15, Lord Bury received a commission as Captain of the Grenadier Company in the Coldstream Regiment of Foot Guards, a significant mark of Royal favour.
-His father died in 1718 and Lord Bury became the 2nd Earl of Albemarle with an estate in Holland and considerable wealth.
+In 1717, at the age of 15, Lord Albemarle received a commission as Captain of the Grenadier Company in the Coldstream Regiment of Foot Guards, a significant mark of Royal favour.
+His father died in 1718 and Albemarle became the 2nd Earl of Albemarle with an estate in Holland and considerable wealth.